ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 transports.
 This document does not change the informational status of those RFCs.

-New proposals SHOULD consider coexistence with widely deployed real-time congestion control algorithms.
+New proposals SHOULD consider coexince with widely deployed real-time congestion control algorithms.
 Regrettably, at the time of writing, many algorithms with detailed public specifications are not widely deployed, while many widely deployed real-time congestion control algorithms have incomplete public specifications.